-Considered one of Canada’s best winter playgrounds, the city of Revelstoke nestled in B.C.’s Kootenay Rockies region is a treasured spot for snow-seekers.
+Considered one of Canada’s best winter playgrounds, the city of Revelstoke, BC nestled in the Kootenay Rockies region is a treasured spot for snow-seekers.

 Surrounded by dramatic mountain peaks, the ranges serve up untouched terrain perfect for backcountry pursuits like snowmobiling, skiing and snowshoeing.

-Revy’s outdoor adventures pair perfectly with the more laid-back offerings found closer to town, including spas, great dining and a lively après scene that keeps the fun going once the chairlifts close and the sun goes down.
+Revy’s outdoor adventures pair perfectly with the more laid-back offerings found closer to town, including hot springs, great dining and a lively après scene that keeps the fun going once the chairlifts close and the sun goes down.

-Here are some of the best things to do in Revelstoke in winter.
+Here are some of the best things to do in Revelstoke, BC in winter.

-Surrounded by towering mountain ranges and boasting world-class conditions, Revelstoke is a mecca for all things skiing.
-Most of the action is based around Revelstoke Mountain Resort, found on Mount Mackenzie in the heart of the Columbia mountain range.
+Surrounded by towering mountain ranges and boasting world-class conditions, it’s no surprise one of the top Revelstoke attractions is skiing.
+Most of the action is based around Revelstoke Mountain Resort, found on Mount Mackenzie in the Selkirk mountain range.

 With a well-appointed village at the base and bragging rights as the home of North America’s greatest vertical at 1,713 metres, the hill has over three-thousand acres of terrain to explore including alpine bowls, a terrain park and family-friendly areas for skiers of all levels.

-With four heli-skiing companies right in downtown Revelstoke, well-heeled adventure seekers from around the world have long been lured to the area, eager to make first tracks in champagne powder on peaks so remote they can only accessed by air.
+With a handful of heli-skiing companies operating right from downtown Revelstoke, well-heeled adventure seekers from around the world have long been lured to the area, eager to make first tracks in champagne powder on peaks so remote they can only accessed by air.

-For those with a need for speed, Revelstoke’s snowmobiling offerings are sure to satisfy.
+For those with a need for speed, Revelstoke’s snowmobiling scene is the ultimate adrenaline rush.